 The World’s Strongest Passports for Travel Freedom

-In 2021, the most powerful passport in the world in terms of travel freedom is the Japanese passport, according to the HPI.
+In 2022, the most powerful passports in the world in terms of travel freedom are the Japanese and Singaporean passports, according to the HPI.

-A passport issued by Japan allows the holder to enter 193 different countries and territories without having to get a visa in advance.
+A passport issued by Japan or Singapore allows the holder to enter 192 different countries and territories without having to get a visa in advance.

 European Union (EU) countries make up the bulk of the top-ranked passports.
-Italian, Finnish, Luxembourgish, and Spanish passports share 4th place, while Austrian and Danish passports tie for 5th.
-French, Irish, Dutch, Portuguese, and Swedish passports are co-ranked 6th.
+Finnish, Italian, Luxembourgish, and Spanish passports share 3th place, while Austrian, Danish, Dutch, French, and Swedish passports tie for 4th.
+French, Irish, Portuguese, and British passports are co-ranked 5th.

-The top 10 passports in the world also include those issued by the UK, US, Canada, and Australia.
+The top 10 passports in the world also include those issued by the US, Canada, Australia, and New Zealand.

-Similarly, visa requirements for British citizens are few and far between, with no visa required in advance for 187 countries and territories.
+Similarly, there are few visa requirements for British citizens, with no visa required in advance for 187 countries and territories.

 See the visa requirements for Australians and the visa requirements for Canadians for further details about which destinations may be visited without a visa.